 When the temps creep down, how do runners cope?
-It might be tempting to just pack it in and stick to the treadmill, but with the right outdoor gear, you can run in almost any conditions!
+It might be tempting to just pack it in and stick to the treadmill, but with the right gear, you can run in almost any conditions!

 Even though the thought of running in these bone-chilling temps might sound like a cruel thing to do to yourself, winter running can be really cool.
 One of my favorite times to run is after a snowfall – it’s eerily quiet and peaceful (probably because everyone is inside).

 What kind of clothes will keep you warm on a run when the temps are below freezing?
 Runners World has a great What to Wear tool to let you know how many layers you need.

 Your base outfit: Tights, base layer, jacket or vest.